 Why does losing a concentrated client hurt more than the revenue suggests?

 Because it is not just revenue — it is margin.
 When one account represents a large portion of your gross profit, losing that account creates a compounded problem: revenue drops AND margins drop simultaneously.
-The valuation impact is larger than the revenue percentage alone suggests, because profitability per revenue dollar typically changes when a concentrated account disappears.
+The valuation impact is larger than the revenue percentage alone suggests.

 How do you build a concentration dashboard before selling your business?